C.11 Using GIS in an HER

 C.11 Using GIS in an HER#

-GIS is now widely used by HERs.
+C.11.1 Uses of GIS and spatial data#GIS is now widely used by HERs.
 Seeing HER data in a spatial context which can be interactively queried and edited has proved very useful.
 Advantages include:

 - Visualisation of data as spatial distributions (in either two or three dimensions): even a simple distribution (for example Iron Age settlements in Derbyshire) can provide a powerful aid to understanding or providing new insights into data.
 The ability to view a combination of datasets enhances this potential considerably (for example Neolithic settlements in relation to water courses, soils and contours).